hyperledger-archives/aries-sdk-ruby/README.md

 gem 'rindy', :github => "johncallahan/rindy"
 ```

-You *must* have rust installed.
+You *must* have rust installed *and* set LIBRARY_PATH:

+    $ export LIBRARY_PATH=/your/path/to/indy-sdk/libindy/target/debug/

+See [these instructions](https://github.com/hyperledger/indy-sdk#installing-the-sdk) to install or build the Indy SDK.
 Then, execute:

     $ bundle